tinne26/ggfnt/specification.md

 SecondArgData uint8
 ```

-Parsers must limit the *total* fast mapping tables memory usage to 4KiB.
-Table lengths must also be strictly limited to less than 4096.
+Parsers must limit the *total* fast mapping tables memory usage to 8KiB.
+Table lengths must also be strictly limited to less or equal than 1024.
 Anything above a few hundred contiguous code points tends to be suspicious anyway.

 ### FSMs